ProtocolNebula/mysql-fast-migration/Readme.md

 5. Delete or block the script

 # TODO
-**IMPORTANT:** I have no plans to continue this repo if I don't need it or somewhere request to me You can fork and make a merge request.
+**IMPORTANT:** I will make some changes, but I have no plans to continue this repo after this if I don't need it.
+You can fork and make a merge request or ask me for some addon that you need.

-- [ ] Exclude tables
+- [ ] Exclude tables or their content
 - [ ] Zip & Unzip SQL file
 - [ ] Fix english text
 - [ ] Make a files backup
+- [ ] Transfer files via FTP (from any server to the other)

 # License
 This project is open-sourced software licensed under the [GPL license](http://www.gnu.org/copyleft/gpl.html) like "[ifsnop](https://github.com/ifsnop/mysqldump-php)" library included in this repo